 3Cotton string soaked in wax

-Another super simple method using things lying around the house is the wax string fire starter.
+Another super simple method using things lying around the house is a wax string fire starter.

 - Take a length of cotton string and dip it into some melted wax.